 And then came the ultimate challenge.
 A topic I had to research that I don’t want to learn about.
 In fact, I feel an aversion to the whole thing.
 Guns.
 The third in a weird things to write about quest.
 I know nothing about guns.
 Furthermore, I don’t want to know about guns.
 But the story of Take The Highway was going to have some fire arms and so what could I do?
 Here is the big question.
 How do you learn about guns if you don’t want to handle a gun?
 I was afraid to google “How to use a gun?” for fear that the secret service would show up at my door.
 Luckily for me I was able to find a few books at the public library that talk about how to write about guns.This time I hid the books under my bed so that my family wouldn’t make any far fetched assumption.
 Then I read a bunch of Steven King novels that have gun use in them.
 I allowed that to be my inspiration.
 “Let’s assume that Steven KIng researches what he writes about.”
 I told myself.
 In truth.
 On this topic I still feel shaky on.
 Unfortunately for me, I am not done with it.
 Since I already know that a future novel will have plenty of firearms use, I will have to be shore up my knowledge of this subject in the future.
 If you have any recommendations of books to read, I would appreciate it.

 Writing a novel is a weird thing.
+Makes me find weird things to write about.
 It forces me to step out of my comfort zone and try things that would never occur to me otherwise.
 The satisfaction of holding a book in my hand in the end makes all it worth it.

 Share this blog post with your friend and you will make my day.